 There is no mention anywhere on Tim's site or in Arthur's book that they were part of an organisation called Lifewave.
 Nothing to identify 'John' with John Yarr.
 They want people to be recruited to the Path and it doesn't seem to matter to them that someone might have their children abused because of it.

 At the beginning of Arthur Naylor's Afterword he starts by writing that he was in a car with the 'Master' and two other people.
 In Yorkshire.
 The Master asked him what he thought of the scenery.
 It gives the impression that John Yarr was interested in the beauty of nature.
-This is the first time I had read this, more often people write that he likes pornographic videos.
+This is the first time I had read this, more often people write that he likes to look at pornographic videos.

 For example, someone calling himself or herself Jayjay wrote "I have sat in his living room in Leeds and had to sit through pornographic films with him making smutty remarks about women and sex".
 He or she had written:-

 "I maintained a link with Yarr after the awful break up of Lifewave, I still thought that his way was the only way.
 At the time of the break up, I was never told the truth about child abuse.
 I knew both the children in question and have to say that they were frightened of this man and certainly did not want to be in his presence, which I found very confusing at the time, seeing as he was the greatest being on earth!!
 There were so many signs of his depravity.
 I know of several women who were abused by him but let him get away with it because of fear of him and his henchmen and women.
 We all of us colluded not to do anything about it, we all pandered to his whims.
-I have to say this is still going on because he is still brain washing his followers with promises of higher states of awareness."
+I have to say this is still going on because he is still brain washing his followers with promises of higher states of awareness." from here

 It isn't true that everything is part of you.
 I know that is your perception, but some perceptions are false.
 How do you know that you are enlightened?
 Whatever state of consciousness that you achieve, you can never be sure that there isn't something beyond that.
 They say that if they had been told that Second Initiation is enlightenment they would have believed it.
 So how do you know that this is the ultimate state?
 Because John Yarr told you?
 I don't believe that it is the ultimate state.
 When you have eliminated the Self forever then you have got to the end.